Evaporate4022/Stormlight-Archive-Graphic-Audio-Labels-for-Audacity/README.md

 # Audacity Chapter Labels for Stormlight Archive: Graphic Audio

 This year I discovered the [Graphic Audio adaptations of the Stormlight Archives](https://www.graphicaudio.net/the-stormlight-archive-series-set.html).
-I've thoroughly enjoyed them so far, though it has bugged me endlessly that the chapters are not properly marked.
+I've thoroughly enjoyed them so far, though it has bugged me endlessly that the chapters are not marked to match the original texts.
 Halfway through The Way of Kings I decided to toss the files into [Audacity](https://www.audacityteam.org/) and fix them myself.
 I've since done this for Words of Radiance and Oathbringer as well.
 Here are my label files if anyone is interested in them.

 To use these: